TheodoreChuang/ethereum_playground/README.md

 Start a Truffle project with `truffle init`
-Run a local development Blockchain with `truffle develop` (Truffle comes with its own version of Ganache) Deploy your smart contract with `truffle migrate --reset` (the reset flag is necessary to avoid some caching problems) Run smart contract test with `truffle test`
-Deploy your frontend
+Run a local development Blockchain with `truffle develop` (Truffle comes with its own version of Ganache) Deploy your smart contract with `truffle migrate --reset` (the reset flag is necessary to avoid some caching problems) Run smart contract test with `truffle test` (includes web3 and BN.js) Deploy your frontend

 ### How to use Infura?